Batu Maung

 Batu Maung is a residential neighbourhood in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, near the southeastern tip of Penang Island, and adjacent to the town of Bayan Lepas and the Penang International Airport.
+It is located 15.7 km south of the city centre, adjacent to Bayan Lepas and the Penang International Airport.
 Batu Maung is home to the island terminus of the Second Penang Bridge and the southern end of the Tun Dr Lim Chong Eu Expressway.
 It is also surrounded by fishing villages such as Permatang Damar Laut and Teluk Tempoyak.

 Formerly an agricultural village, the development of Batu Maung into a residential neighbourhood began in the late 20th century.
 Part of the Bayan Lepas Free Industrial Zone actually lies within the township, which also houses the headquarters of WorldFish Center and a deepwater fishing port.

+Economy

+Batu Maung is home to an active fisheries industry.
+It contains a deepwater fishing port, as well as the headquarters of WorldFish Center, an international, non-profit fisheries research organisation, and the Fisheries Research Institute of Malaysia's Fisheries Development Authority.

 Transportation

-Batu Maung is linked to Penang's capital city, George Town, to the north via the Tun Dr Lim Chong Eu Expressway, which has its southern end within Batu Maung itself.
+Batu Maung is linked to the city centre via the Tun Dr Lim Chong Eu Expressway, which has its southern end within Batu Maung itself.
 In addition, the Second Penang Bridge connects the neighbourhood with Seberang Perai, the mainland half of the State of Penang.
 Opened in 2014, the 24 km long bridge is currently the longest in Southeast Asia.

 The major roads within Batu Maung are Jalan Batu Maung and Jalan Permatang Damar Laut.
 Due to the worsening traffic congestion, road-widening projects have commenced along stretches of these roads.

-Rapid Penang bus routes 302, 305 and 307 include stops within Batu Maung, linking the neighbourhood with Bayan Baru, SPICE Arena, Sungai Nibong and George Town.
+Rapid Penang bus routes 302, 305 and 307 include stops within Batu Maung, linking the neighbourhood with Bayan Baru, Sungai Nibong and the city centre.